 I kept having to wipe all of the water off the floor every-other day as the bottom would fill up and overflow onto the floor outside the freezer.
 A dish towel was OK, but I had to take it outside to wring it out four or five times to get all the water up.
 My solution was to buy a Chamois Towel.
 I roll the large towel up, and place them on the bottom of the freezer floor.
 So far, I haven't noticed any water building up (and I don't find the Chamois Towel is saturated either).
 Whatever the reason, I don't have to mop up condensation water any longer.

 There are many places you can pick up parts to build your DIY projects.
 Some cater to the homebrewing community, others don't.
 One place I like is

+Bargain Fittings, your source for value priced, quality weld-less brew pot fittings and accessories.
 This site has everything you need to convert your pot, kettle, keg or cooler and make some fine home brewed beer!
 Plus, they are one of the sponsors for the MCAB XII this year.
 Why not support those sites that are supporting you?